 Conclusion

 This contribution presents clean-up design for the syntax of BCW by removing the condition check of NoBackwardPredFlag in the weight usage.
 In the proposed method, 5 BCW weights are used without any condition.
-The method resolves the decoder flexibility issue and parsing dependency issue of BCW.
+The method resolves the flexibility issue and dependency issues of BCW.
 It is recommended to consider the proposed method in the next VTM.

 Reference